-The World Surf League sees the best men and women from around the globe compete for the title of World Champion, and this year’s action kicks off in early April with a trip to the Gold Coast.
+The World Surf League sees the best men and women from around the globe compete for the title of World Champion, and based on the early results this year’s competition promises to be must see TV.

 Both the men’s and women’s Championship Tours consist of the top 22 surfers from last year, the ten best from the previous years’ Qualifying Series Rankings who haven’t already qualified, and two wildcards.
 With so much talent on display it makes for compelling viewing, and you can catch all the action when streaming the WSL live to a mobile device.